wxMaxima-developers/wxmaxima/Compiling.md

 similar entity suppresses them.
 In this case installing ibus normally resolves the problem.

+CentOS / Redhat have rather old versions of CMake and wxWidgets installed, install "cmake3" and "wxGTK3-devel" from the "Extra Packages for Enterprise Linux (EPEL)" repository, to compile wxMaxima. (and use "cmake3" instead of "cmake" to call the newer version of CMake in the commands above).

 ### Compiling on Mac OS X

 On Mac OS X you should install XCode.
 To build wxMaxima open the